PseudoAj/MyInsightRepo/README.md

 ## Processing

 ### 1. Stream processing
-Inspired by [apache post on monitoring](https://flink.apache.org/news/2016/04/06/cep-monitoring.html); Apache Flink is selected as a way to process the incoming stream.
+Inspired by ; Apache Flink is selected as a way to process the incoming stream.

 ### 2. Batch processing